 Our application performance monitoring (APM) provides a unified monitoring service for all your apps and microservices.
-Monitor everything from the hundreds of dependencies of a modern stack down to simple web-transaction times and throughput of an app.
+Monitor everything from the hundreds of dependencies of a modern stack down to simple web-transaction times and the throughput of an app.
 Keep track of your app's health in real-time by monitoring your metrics, events, logs, and transactions (MELT) through pre-built and custom dashboards.

 Our APM service provides the flexibility to monitor the exact things you need from your app by automatically instrumenting your code when you install one of our agents.